 Above-grade concrete is usually protected from most sources of moisture except the moisture initially in the mix and water vapor in the atmosphere.
 As with concrete placed on and below grade, above-grade concrete must be kept damp during the curing process to permit hydration to occur.
 Concrete poured on a metal deck is often produced with lightweight aggregate that can retain excess water longer than normal-weight aggregate.
 Because drying is only possible from the top surface, such construction usually takes additional drying time.
-Floors on metal decks or above-grade structural concrete floors must be dried and must meet the same requirements as for slabs on and below grade.
-Follow
+Floors on metal decks or above-grade structural concrete floors must be dried and must meet the same requirements as described in Sections C-2 and C-3 for slabs on and below grade.
+Follow steps 7-15 above.